pepkit/pipestat/docs/api_docs.md

 #### Parameters:

 - `values` (`dict[str, any]`):  dictionary of result-value pairs
-- `record_identifier` (`str`):  unique identifier of the record, value toin 'record_identifier' column to look for to determine if the record already exists
+- `record_identifier` (`str`):  unique identifier of the record, valuein 'record_identifier' column to look for to determine if the record already exists
 - `force_overwrite` (`bool`):  whether to overwrite the existing record
 - `strict_type` (`bool`):  whether the type of the reported values shouldremain as is.
 Pipestat would attempt to convert to the schema-defined one otherwise
 - `return_id` (`bool`):  PostgreSQL IDs of the records that have beenupdated.
 Not available with results file as backend